Observational Evidence for Primordial Black Holes: A Positivist Perspective: Gravitational-Wave Evidence

-Using the most recent merging rate calculations and the latest limits from LIGO/Virgo observations from the GWTC-3~\cite{KAGRA:2021duu}, one can conclude that PBHs around $30\,\Msun$ can explain at most $0.1$ -- $1\.$\% of the dark matter, despite Poisson clustering reducing the merging rate of early binaries and increasing the rate of late ones.
+Using the most recent merging rate calculations and the latest limits from GWTC-3~\cite{KAGRA:2021duu}, one can conclude that PBHs around $30\.\Msun$ can explain at most $0.1\,\text{--}\,1\.$\% of the dark matter, despite Poisson clustering reducing the merging rate of early binaries and increasing the rate of late ones.
 However, it is still possible that PBHs in the solar-mass range explain at least a significant fraction of the dark matter.
-In this case, the rate of late and early binaries are comparable and coincide with the rate of neutron star binaries inferred from GW observations.
+In this case, the rate of late and early binaries are comparable.
+In order to distinguish these two binary formation mechanisms, or to distinguish late PBH binaries from standard astrophysical ones, it will be possible to use the next generation of GW detectors to measure the orbital eccentricities of inspiraling late binaries that are initially highly eccentric~\cite{Cholis:2016kqi}.
+At the solar-mass scale, the PBH merger rate also coincides with the neutron star merger rate inferred from GW observations.
 Apart from GW170817 (which had an electromagnetic counterpart), these could be PBHs at the QCD peak.
-PBH scenarios with extended mass functions generically lead to many asymmetric mergers (involving PBHs of order $10$ and $1\,\Msun$) and their rate be of order $10\,{\rm yr^{-1}\,Gpc^{-3}}$.
+PBH scenarios with extended mass functions generically lead to many asymmetric mergers (involving PBHs of order $10$ and $1\.\Msun$) and their rate is of order $10\;{\rm yr^{-1}\.Gpc^{-3}}$.
 On the other hand, the observed merging rates of asymmetric binaries like GW190814 challenges all current astrophysical models, as mentioned in the abstract of the LIGO/Virgo discovery paper of GW190814~\cite{2020ApJ...896L..44A}.
 In the next section, we expand the discussion of the evidence for PBHs from the mass distribution of the GW events.